A Letter from the Ashes

 Yes, medication has helped.
 Prayer too.
 But none of it erased the deeply felt pain and exhaustion.

-I’ve pursued deep Christianity and that “spiritual relationship” thing since my teens and early adulthood.
-I’ve tried to “get right” with God, tried to “do the things” if effort to get better.
-Not just because of the whole heaven/hell thing, but because I really wanted to do right for myself and for others.
+I pursued deep Christianity and that “spiritual relationship” thing since my teens and early adulthood.
+I tried to “get right” with God, tried to “do the things” in an effort to get better—not just because of heaven or hell, but because I genuinely wanted to do right by myself and others.

 I’ve made irrational decisions, taken foolish detours, and lost relationships I longed to keep.
 Why did I expect empathy from others for an experience I didn’t even understand myself?

-Lately—especially over the past year—something inside me has shifted.
+But lately—especially over the past year—something has shifted.

-This isn’t a redemption arc or a Christian testimony tied up in a bow.
+This isn’t a redemption arc or a testimony tied neatly with a bow.

 I’ve studied scripture deeply, spent time in programs and ministries, and walked a long road with Jesus (sometimes away).
-I do believe in His grace, but I’m not pretending I’m suddenly fixed or holy, or that I may not disappoint you or others in someway tomorrow.
+I do believe in His grace, but I’m not pretending I’m suddenly fixed or holy, or that I won’t disappoint you again tomorrow.

 Honestly, if I were to sit in a church pew, I’d probably just cry and cry.
 And I’m not ready to be close to anyone in that space again, aligned with my personal beliefs or not.